Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

-• ORGANISED AND RUN BY: Jonathan Greenyer, for the art group Windsor Artists Collective and invited guest artists
+• ORGANISED AND RUN BY: Jonathan Greenyer, for the art group Windsor Artists Collective with invited guest artists.
+Contact jonathan@windsor-artists.org

-• Guest Fees for the three days are £52 per exhibitor which is paid electronically to the organisers after the exhibition, when you have been invoiced
+• Guest Fees to Exhibit for the two days are £45 per guest exhibitor which is paid electronically to the organisers after the exhibition, when you will be invoiced

 • WhatsApp is the preferred communication between the organiser and the artists